microsoft/promptflow/docs/how-to-guides/run-and-evaluate-a-flow.md

 Same as the previous run, you can specify the evaluation run name with `--name my_first_eval_run` in above command.

-With a run name, you can easily stream or view the run details using below commands:
+You can also stream or view the run details with:

 ```sh
 pf run stream -n my_first_eval_run  # same as "--stream" in command "run create"